jinghuazhao/INF/tryggve.md

 ### GCTA

+A more recenve version is available from /data/jinhua/gcta_1.91.7beta/.
-The version that can handle chi-squared statistics instead of p values in the joint/conditional (COJO) analysis is at /data/jinhua/gcta_1.91.7beta/
+This version can handle chi-squared statistics instead of p values in the joint/conditional (COJO) analysis; it also allows for `--grm file --pca --out file`, i.e., same file root.

 ### ImageMagick